-We also sell advertising on our LEN, a series of strategically-placed screens located in movie theater lobbies, and other forms of advertising and promotions in theater lobbies.
-We also sell digital online and mobile advertising through our Noovie Audience Accelerator product and across our suite of Noovie digital properties, including Noovie.com, Noovie Shuffle, Name That Movie and Noovie Arcade, in order to reach entertainment audiences beyond the theater.
-As of December 31, 2020, approximately 5.1 million moviegoers have downloaded our mobile apps.
-These downloads and the acquisition of second party data have resulted in first- and second-party data sets of approximately 171.0 million as of December 31, 2020.
-We have long-term ESAs (approximately 18.7 weighted average years based on pre-COVID-19 attendance levels) with the founding members and multi-year agreements with network affiliates, which expire at various dates between March 31, 2021 and July 22, 2031.
-The weighted average remaining term (based on pre-COVID-19 attendance levels) of the ESAs and the network affiliate agreements is 16.3 years as of December 31, 2020.
+We also sell advertising on our LEN, a series of strategically-placed screens located in movie theater lobbies, as well as other forms of advertising and promotions in theater lobbies.
+In addition, we sell digital online and mobile advertising through our Noovie Audience Accelerator, across our suite of Noovie digital properties, including Noovie Shuffle, Name That Movie and Noovie ARcade, on third party's internet sites, as well as a variety of complementary out of home venues, including restaurants, convenience stores and college campuses, in order to reach entertainment audiences beyond the theater.
+As of December 30, 2021, approximately 6.5 million moviegoers have downloaded our mobile apps.
+These downloads and the acquisition of second- and third-party data have resulted in data sets of approximately 274 million as of December 30, 2021.
+We have long-term ESAs (approximately 17.7 weighted average years) with the founding members and multi-year agreements with network affiliates, which expire at various dates between March 14, 2022 and December 31, 2037.
+The weighted average remaining term of the ESAs and the network affiliate agreements is 15.5 years as of December 30, 2021.
 The ESAs and network affiliate agreements grant NCM LLC exclusive rights in their theaters to sell advertising, subject to limited exceptions.
 Our Noovie pre-show and LEN programming are distributed predominantly via satellite through our proprietary DCN.

 Management focuses on several measurements that we believe provide us with the necessary ratios and key performance indicators to manage our business, determine how we are performing versus our internal goals and targets, and against the performance of our competitors and other benchmarks in the marketplace in which we operate.
-We focus on many operating metrics including changes in revenue, Adjusted OIBDA and Adjusted OIBDA margin, as defined and discussed in "Notes to the Selected Historical Financial and Operating Data" above, as some of our primary measurement metrics.
-In addition, we monitor our monthly advertising performance measurements, including advertising inventory utilization, national and regional advertising pricing (CPM), local advertising rate per theater per week, national and local and regional and total advertising revenue per attendee.
+We focus on many operating metrics including changes in revenue, Adjusted OIBDA and Adjusted OIBDA margin, as defined and discussed in "Summary Historical and Operating Data" below, as some of our primary measurement metrics.
+In addition, we monitor our monthly advertising performance measurements, including advertising inventory utilization, national and regional advertising pricing (CPM), local advertising rate per theater per week, national, local, regional and total advertising revenue per attendee.
 We also monitor free cash flow, the dividend coverage ratio, financial leverage ratio (net debt divided by Adjusted OIBDA plus integration payments and other encumbered theater payments), cash balances and revolving credit facility availability to ensure financial debt covenant compliance and that there is adequate cash availability to fund our working capital needs and debt obligations and current and future dividends declared by our Board of Directors.